franzbu/EnhancedSpaces.spoon/README.md

 ```

-Restart Hammerspoon and you are ready to go; it is normal that the start of SpaceHammer takes a couple of seconds.
+Restart Hammerspoon and you are ready to go; it is normal that the start of SpaceHammer takes a couple of seconds as this is the time the watchdogs need for registering.
 All you will see for now is a new icon in your menu bar indicating your current mSpace, so let us find out what you can do with your new mSpaces.

 ## mSpaces

-The default setup uses 'ctrl' and 'tab' to cycle through your mSpaces.
-To cycle in reverse order, additionally press 'shift'.
+You can use the Control ('ctrl' ) and the Tab ('tab') keys to cycle through your mSpaces.
+To cycle in reverse order, additionally press the Shift key ('shift').
 To move the active window to the mSpace left (right) and switch there alongside with the window, press 'ctrl' and 'q' ('w'); to move the window while staying on the current mSpace press 'a' instead of 'q' ('s' instead of 'w').

 The below lines represent the default setup, and you do not need to add them to your 'init.lua' unless you want to apply changes: